4ment/fixed-tree-experiments/README.md

 nextflow run main.nf
 ```

+This command creates a `results/` directory in the pipeline working directory.
+The directory contains all intermediate and final outputs needed to generate the figures.

 ## Generate figures
 The results can be visualized using the included R Markdown report.
 Required R packages are managed with `renv`.
 Run once:
 ```